-Rocky Mountain Health Plans Foundation was incorporated as a state-wide nonprofit organization in 1997 with a purpose of being a catalyst for innovative health care solutions for communities large and small throughout the state.
-Then, as now, it was recognized that many people with long-term health problems or being of modest means were in urgent need of help.
-It’s the heart of what Rocky Mountain Health Foundation does today: we care for vulnerable populations.
+The Rocky Mountain Health Plans Foundation was originally incorporated as a state-wide nonprofit organization in 1997 with a purpose of being a catalyst for innovative health care solutions for communities large and small throughout the state.
+It functioned as a small corporate foundation.
+Then, as now, it was recognized that many people with long-term health problems or modest means were in urgent need of help.

 One of the Foundation’s first grants provided access and financial support for dental care for pregnant women suffering from dental disease to prevent preterm deliveries.
 That very first grant then led the Foundation to one of its legacy programs, BABY & ME – Tobacco Free Program which incentivizes pregnant women to stop smoking early in their pregnancy with free baby diapers for a year after their baby is born.
 The program has one of the highest cessation successes anywhere in the United States at 89% and every $1 dollar spent on the program results in $6.73 costs savings by mothers delivering fewer preterm babies, having babies at a healthy birth rate, and fewer babies being admitted to neonatal intensive care programs.

 RMHF prioritizes our funding around efforts that address critical needs and increase access to health for the underserved.
-For those struggling to provide for themselves and their families, we support nonprofits that provide essential human services in response to social determinants of health – namely food, housing, healthcare, and transportation.
+For those struggling to provide for themselves and their families, we support nonprofits that provide services meeting physical health, behavioral health and basic needs.

 Even though RMHF is no longer a part of Rocky Mountain Health Plans, we are fully committed to continuing the tradition of caring for those most vulnerable in our region.